Permits issued by the NHVR

 - Amend, cancel or replace permit application

 - Renew permit application (Important: If your original permit was not issued by the NHVR, and it is for a permit type now issued by the NHVR, you need to renew your permit through the NHVR).
-Renewal applications can be submitted no earlier than 6 weeks before the permit expires.
+Renewal applications must be current and submitted no earlier than 6 weeks before the permit expires.
 Renewal applications submitted earlier than 6 weeks before permit expiry may not be processed.

 - Change Customer Details (PDF, 521KB)